taylorlee/misc/gol.md

 ## First thoughts with rust:

-For a while I've been intruiged by rust and the potential it seems to hold for offering efficiency without compromising productivity.
+For a while I've been intrigued by rust and the potential it seems to hold for offering efficiency without compromising productivity.

-As a predominantly python programmer, I'm intruiged by eliminating dynamic typing errors without sacrificing the use of convenient high level abstractions.
+As a predominantly python programmer, I'm intrigued by eliminating dynamic typing errors without sacrificing the use of convenient high level abstractions.

-Since my first main language was C++, I'm intruiged by memory safety without a garbage collector.
+Since my first main language was C++, I'm intrigued by memory safety without a garbage collector.

 I've been watching the development of the language and ecosystem, but never seriously tried to build anything using it other than hello-world, etc.